In this guide, we will explore cache-conscious programming in C++ along with its functionality and a variety of illustrations.

 Example 2:

-Let us take another example to illustrate the Cache-friendly code in C++ .
+Let's consider another example to demonstrate the concept of Cache-friendly code in C++.

 #include <iostream>